maxdiluca/virtualrealitylab/content/authors/Max_Di_Luca/_index.md

 ---
 title: Max Di Luca

-first_name: Max
+authors:
-last_name: Di Luca
+  - Max_Di_Luca

 superuser: true

 role: Associate Professor

-bio: Max Di Luca is the PI of the lab.
-He is Associate Professor at the University of Birmingham (UK) in the Centre for Computational Neuroscience and Cognitive Robotics.
+bio: "Max Di Luca is the PI of the lab.
+He is Associate Professor at the University of Birmingham (UK) in the Centre for Computational Neuroscience and Cognitive Robotics."

 # Highlight the author in author lists? (true/false)
 highlight_name: false